thomasaarholt/prism-em.github.io/installation.md

 which may require `sudo` privileges.
 This will place the files in `/usr/local/bin` on Unix systems.

-CMake will attempt to locate the various dependencies needed by *PRISM*, but if it cannot then it will produce an error and set the variable to NOTFOUND.
+CMake will attempt to locate the various dependencies needed by *Prismatic*, but if it cannot then it will produce an error and set the variable to NOTFOUND.
 For example, if the `Boost_INCLUDE_DIR` (the location of the Boost libraries), is not found, it will be set to `Boost_INCLUDE_DIR-NOTFOUND`.
 You will need to manually set the path to boost (see below for how to set options), and then rerun `cmake`.

 ### Setting CMake options

-All aspects of how PRISM is compiled, such as whether or not to include GUI or GPU support, are controlled through CMake variables.
+All aspects of how *Prismatic* is compiled, such as whether or not to include GUI or GPU support, are controlled through CMake variables.
 There are at least four different ways to adjust these:

 If you are using the CMake GUI, then options are turned on/off with check boxes